SkillsFundingAgency/das-zendesk-monitor/README.md

 There are some constraints in Zendesk that affect our ability to find webhook failures:

-1. Zendesk�s webhook error reporting is limited to the [last 25 failures per hook](https://developer.zendesk.com/rest_api/docs/support/target_failures#list-target-failures), with older failures being discarded
+1. Zendesk's webhook error reporting is limited to the [last 25 failures per hook](https://developer.zendesk.com/rest_api/docs/support/target_failures#list-target-failures), with older failures being discarded
-2. Zendesk�s ticket search API is very limited
+2. Zendesk's ticket search API is very limited
    1. Can only compare dates in inbuilt, not custom, fields
    1. Cannot search for the absence of value (unless it is highly specific)
    1. [Can only return 1,000 results](https://develop.zendesk.com/hc/en-us/articles/360022563994--BREAKING-New-Search-API-Result-Limits)